 Depook: Quantum physics is the language of God.
 It has been shown that quantum particles contain information that can instantly communicate information over any distance, anywhere in or outside the universe.

 Explanation: Sam knows nothing about quantum physics, so really cannot respond.
-Depook did expanded on his assertion here, relied on the argument by gibberish in order to make what sounded like scientific claims which, in fact, were not.
-According to everything we know about quantum physics, information cannot travel faster than light -- otherwise it could create a time travel paradox.
+Depook did expand on his assertion here, relied on the argument by gibberish in order to make what sounded like scientific claims which, in fact, were not.
+According to everything we know about quantum physics, information cannot travel faster than light -- otherwise, it could create a time travel paradox.

 Exception: Making a scientific claim about quantum physics, using the scientific method, is not fallacious.

-Tip: Pick up an introductory book to quantum physics, it is not only a fascinating subject, but you will be well prepared to ask the right questions and expose this fallacy when used.
+Tip: Pick up an introductory book on quantum physics, it is not only a fascinating subject, but you will be well prepared to ask the right questions and expose this fallacy when used.